 The definition of family has evolved in the United States over the last several generations.
 Today, the traditional model of a long term marriage between a man and a woman and their children represents only 20% of American families, according to “LoveFamilyMoney,” a 2014 study funded by Allianz.
 The more common family structure of today is a blended family as we have witnessed a divorce rate in the United States exceeding 50%.

 Blended families usually involve married couples where one or both spouses have children from a previous marriage.
 Surely you remember “Yours, Mine and Ours,” a movie that was originally produced in 1968 and remade in 2005.
-Among the routine life circumstances highlighted in the movie, blended families can also face complex estate planning challenges due to issues that can arise between spouses or between children and their parent and step-parent.
+Among the routine life circumstances highlighted in the movie, blended families can also face complex estate planning challenges.
+Such challenges arise from issues that happen between spouses or children and their parent and step-parent.

 Typically, individuals in blended families want to provide for their current spouse as well as the children from their previous marriage.
 In some situations, they may also want to provide for the children from their spouse’s previous marriage.
 This presents an opportunity for advisors to set themselves apart by providing estate-planning solutions designed to meet the needs of today’s blended family.
-In a blended family, estate-planning challenges may include the following:
+In a blended family, there are varied challenges which can influence your decisions, some include the following:

 Family Structure and Initial Conversations

-It is essential for an advisor to start the planning process by mapping out the family structure so they can clearly understand the implications of various options.
+It is essential for an advisor to start the planning process.
+They map out the family structure so they can clearly understand the implications of various options.

-Next, advisors should try to create an environment that encourages open dialogue around personal topics in order to present customized solutions that go beyond investment portfolios.
+Next, advisors should try to create an environment that encourages open dialogue around personal topics.
+This environment encourages advisors to present customized solutions that go beyond investment portfolios.
 Talk about previous marriages, children/stepchildren, and anyone else who might make a claim when your client passes away.
 Topics should include, but are not limited to the following:

 Estate Planning Strategies to Consider